MBM Motorsports: History

 Before the 2014 Drive to Stop Diabetes 300 at Bristol Motor Speedway, Derek White and Carl Long created Motorsports Business Management.
 In 2016, White was arrested on tobacco smuggling charges, leading to his indefinite suspension by NASCAR.
 Ownership of the team was transferred to the Long family; officially, the team owner is listed as Long's father, Horace.

 Until the end of the 2018 season, MBM Motorsports ran Dodge cars on a limited basis in addition to the other manufacturers, using engines leased from Team Penske from when Penske ran Dodges.
 The team switched to Toyotas starting in 2019, and team owner Carl Long appealed to the manufacturer for support.

 In November 2021, Long and eight members of his team, including driver David Starr, tested positive for COVID-19 following the 2021 season finale at Phoenix Raceway.
 That led to Starr reuniting with his former Truck Series team SS-Green Light Racing in the Xfinity Series.

 Cup Series

 Car No. 13 history

-When No. 13 became available following Germain Racing's shutdown, MBM renumbered the car again in 2021.
+When the No. 13 became available following Germain Racing's shutdown, MBM renumbered their car again in 2021.
 Garrett Smithley attempted the 2021 Daytona 500, but was involved in an accident with Noah Gragson, leading them both to miss the race.
-The 13 returned at the NASCAR Open at Texas Motor Speedway with David Starr behind the wheel.
+The No. 13 returned at the NASCAR Open at Texas Motor Speedway with David Starr behind the wheel.
 Starr returned at Nashville and finished 35th.
 Timmy Hill scored the team's best finish of 27th at Texas.